 Logically, your device charges quicker when in flight mode with less heat dissipation.
 If you are in a rush, you could also switch it off to get that extra juice.
 Also, if you are charging from a USB power source like your laptop, it’s better to switch off your phone to squeeze in a good enough charge.

-- Fact: If you are a road warrior, choose a Powerbank wisely
+- If you are a road warrior, choose a Powerbank wisely

 With fewer phones coming with removable batteries these days, buying a powerbank is the most logical decision you can take.
 When looking for the best powerbank, look for one that has a higher power output (preferably >=2A similar to AC adapters) because, well, none of us wants to keep our phones connected to a powerbank while it takes ages to recharge!

 Okay, that would be it.
-We probably covered most of the prominent myths and/or facts that can help preserve and enhance the life of a smartphone battery.
-Have your own to add?
-Get tap-tippety-tap on your keyboard in the comments section below.
+We probably covered most of the prominent myths and /or facts that can help preserve and enhance the life of a smartphone battery.
+If you feel I missed to mention any fact or myth get tap-tippety-tap on your keyboard in the comments section below.